-The officers and directors have verbally agreed to provide funds to cover the offering expenses, SEC reporting requirements and a minimal search for an acquisition candidate not covered by the available funds through a no interest loan to Great Expectations, repayable only if an acquisition is made.
+The officers and directors will fund the expenses and the location of an acquisition candidate through a no interest loan to Great Expectations, repayable only if an acquisition is made.

 The proceeds not held in the escrow account after payment of the offering expenses will be used in the following order of priority.